Tom Sandoval And Tom Schwartz Paint Romantic Picture Of Tom Tom Ahead Of Opening

 “Every spot is like it’s unique own little world — there’s not a bad seat in the house,” Schwartz said.

 Vanderpump Rules fans first learned of the possibility of Tom Tom nearly two years ago when Lisa Vanderpump approached the two Toms to see if they were interested in investing in her new bar and restaurant.
-The reality stars invested a reported $50,000 each in exchange for a five percent stake in the restaurant.
+The reality stars invested a reported $50,000 each in exchange for a 5 percent stake in the restaurant.

 Season 6 of the Bravo reality show showcased the planning of the club, but the opening date has remained a mystery.
-A soft opening for The Daily Mail’s summer party gave some lucky attendees a first look at the place, but the general public is still out of luck.
+A soft opening for the Daily Mail’s summer party gave some lucky attendees a first look at the place, but the general public is still out of luck.

 While there’s no menu listed on the Tom Tom Bar website yet, Food and Wine reveals that Sandoval gave an interview in which he touted the eatery’s “elevated bar food” and “shared plates.”
-On the bar side, Tom Tom will feature Vanderpump Rosé and Vanderpump Vodka as well as one-of-a-kind infused cocktails.
+On the bar side, Tom Tom will feature Vanderpump Rosé and Vanderpump Vodka, as well as one-of-a-kind infused cocktails.

 “I have machines that I can do my own infusions that would normally take 30 days in 30 minutes,” Sandoval told Bustle.
 “I have more than one machine that I’m looking at using that freezes alcohol… to where you can take shots off of wooden spoons.
 This is gonna be alcohol consumption on a whole other level.”

-According to Bustle, the Tom Tom bar could be open by the last week of July—which is next week!
+According to Bustle, the Tom Tom bar could be open by the last week of July, which is next week.